Martix2222/GamePico/README.md

 # How to run
 1. Install MicroPython on your Pi Pico Board: \[Credit: [raspberrypi.com](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html)\]
 [![MicroPython tutorial](https://raw.githubusercontent.com/Martix2222/GamePico/refs/heads/master/.original%20assets/MicroPython%20tutorial%20thumb.webp)](https://www.raspberrypi.com/documentation/microcontrollers/images/MicroPython.webm)
 2. Upload all files and folders that do not start with a "." from this repository to the Pico.
-(This includes all assets!)
+(Except for the README.md) (This includes all assets!)
 3. Run main.py or restart the Pico and let it run automatically.